PPBDS/tutorial.helpers/vignettes/instructions.md

 * Then comes the answer code chunk and hint(s), which is sometimes proceeded by a triple hash if the Start was long.
 See below for more discussion.
 This code/hint grouping is always followed by the triple hash.
 We want students to pause after they have submitted their answers so that they are more likely to consider the results of their submission before moving on.

 * The last part of an Exercise is the End, our main opportunity to drop some knowledge.
 Not sure what knowledge to drop?
 Look up the help page for the function which was used to answer the last question.
-There is often an argument to that function which was not used in this Exercise but is worth mentioning to students.
+There is often an argument to that function which was not used in this Exercise but which students should know about.
 There are always related functions in the help page that are worth mentioning.

 * The last part of the Section is another knowledge drop.
 It is not another Exercise.
 It is just a knowledge drop after the last Exercise which tries to take a broader overview.
 Again, this can't be more than a sentence or two.
 But it should be more substantive than a simple "Good job."
 Recall the 10,000 items which we want to mention.
 For example, if the Section has involved creating a scatter plot, then the last Exercise will be putting the final touches on that scatter plot.
 The knowledge drop should be something about scatter plots in general, not a minor point about the particular scatter plot which the student has just created.